k0swe/dxcc-json/README.md

 [Google Spreadsheet](https://docs.google.com/spreadsheets/d/1N1eMxi54yTwvizOzVeugWtLxfXGfK92WOavEjnfIdFw/edit#gid=0)
 for formatting and cleansing.
 I added country codes, unicode flag glyphs and callsign prefix regular expressions (regexes), and exported the spreadsheet as the CSV contained in this repository.
+Finally, the included python script generates the JSON file.